Instructional Leadership For K-12 Educators

 Step 3

 The administrators and DataWorks debrief to summarize their findings.
-Then they prepare a report of strengths and weaknesses to share with all teachers, including practices that work successfully throughout the school, strategies that were not implemented correctly, strategies that were omitted, and the team selects 2-3 strategies that should be focused on throughout the school.
+Then they prepare a report of strengths and weaknesses to share with all teachers, including practices that work successfully throughout the school, strategies that were not implemented correctly, strategies that were omitted.

 Z